Rules

 Dungeon Exploration

-These rules are meant for tracking adventures in a dangerous site where perils could spring up at any moment.
-Not all Wandering Encounters are hostile (see Reaction Rolls), but each is a risk of pointless fighting or sudden alarm.
+These rules track adventures in dangerous locations where perils may arise at any moment.
+Not all Wandering Encounters are hostile (see Reaction Rolls), but each encounter poses the risk of needless combat or sudden alarm.

 At the start of each Turn after the party enters the site:

-1. Roll a secret Wandering Encounter check with frequency depending on the adventure or site.
-On a 1, the encounter will happen at some appropriate moment this Turn.
-Most adventures give a frequency (like every other Turn).
+1. Roll a secret Wandering Encounter check, with frequency depending on the adventure or site.
+On a 1, the encounter will occur at some appropriate moment during this Turn.
+Most adventures specify a frequency (e.g., every other Turn).

-2. The Players decide what they want to do this Turn: move into a new room, carefully search their current location, fiddle with some object they’ve found, or something else that takes ~ten minutes.
+2. The Players decide their actions for the Turn: moving into a new room, carefully searching their current location, examining an object, or something else that takes about ten minutes.

-3. The GM explains the result of their actions, whether that’s a first-glance description of a new room, notice of the hideous abomination that’s rearing up before them, or the explosive detonation of the crystal they just experimentally prodded.
+3. The GM describes the outcome, whether it’s the initial description of a new room, the appearance of a hideous creature, or the unexpected detonation of a crystal they just prodded.

-4. Start over from the top, assuming their actions have consumed a Turn, until they withdraw from the site or it becomes safe enough to stop counting Turns.
+4. Repeat the process, assuming their actions have consumed a Turn, until they leave the site or the area becomes safe enough to stop counting Turns.

 Timekeeping in the Dungeon

-Once the Characters intrude on a ruin, dungeon, or other dangerous site the GM starts tracking time in Turns.
-Each Character can do one significant thing per Turn.
-Different Characters can be doing different things in the same Turn.
-Not every Character has to do something.
+Once the Characters enter a ruin, dungeon, or other dangerous site, the GM begins tracking time in Turns.
+Each Character can take one significant action per Turn.
+Different Characters may perform different actions in the same Turn, and not every Character has to act.

-The point of tracking Turns is to have a rough measure of activity.
-The more the Characters do and the longer they stay, the more likely that they’ll run into Wandering Encounters or the denizens will have time to realize that intruders are present.
-Eventually, the Characters need to either pull back or clear the site entirely of its dangerous inhabitants.
+Tracking Turns provides a rough measure of activity.
+The longer the Characters remain and the more they do, the higher the chances of encountering Wandering Encounters or alerting the denizens of their presence.
+Eventually, the Characters must decide to retreat or clear the site of its dangers entirely.

 Activity Turns